seamplex/feenox/README.markdown

 -   dynamical systems written as sets of ODEs/DAEs, or
 -   steady or quasi-static thermo-mechanical problems, or
 -   steady or transient heat conduction problems, or
--   modal analysis problems,
+-   modal analysis problems, or
--   neutron diffusion or transport problems
+-   neutron diffusion or transport problems, or
 -   community-contributed problems

 in such a way that the input is a near-English text file that defines